afriyenn/yen-s_portfolio/README.md

 Monthly AOV figures were smoothed to reduce extreme volatility caused by pricing outliers and partial-month operational changes, particularly during mid-year strategy shifts.

 * Sales Type Attribution Consistency

 Sales channels (offline vs online) were assumed to be consistently labeled across the year.
 Any misclassification at the transaction level may slightly affect channel-level comparisons.

 * Field Activation Impact Intrepretation

+Ticket volume increases during activation periods were treated as structurally driven rather than temporary anomalies, under the assumption that no short-term price subsidies were applied.

 * Data Anonymization and Modification

+All data used in this analysis has been anonymized and modified for portfolio purposes.
+Company identifiers, figures, and timelines have been adjusted to preserve confidentiality while maintaining analytical integrity.